sudara/melatonin_test_helpers/README.md

 ```cpp
 REQUIRE_THAT(myAudioBlock, isFilledBetween(64, 128));
 ```
-Returns true when sample values 64 and 128 have a non zero value for all channels.
+Passes when sample values 64 and 128 have a non zero value for all channels.

 ### isEmpty